-As operators of the Ring and Ride service , National Express Accessible Transport (NEAT) continue to carry a limited number of passengers across the West Midlands every day.
-After carefully reviewing the demand for this service the decision has been taken to reduce the operating hours of the Ring and Ride service.
-From Monday 18 May 2020 the service will operate on Mondays – Saturdays only between 8.30am and 3.30pm, for the time being there will be no service on Sundays.
+National Express Accessible Transport (NEAT) continue to operate the Ring and Ride service, which is available on Mondays – Saturdays only between 8.30am and 3.30pm, for the time being there will be no service on Sundays.

 NEAT have enhanced their extensive vehicle cleaning regimes to ensure high levels of hygiene for both drivers and customers and reduce the risk of contact with COVID-19.
 We will continue to follow advice from public health bodies and introduce any additional measures that are recommended or required.

 Thank you for your understanding during this difficult time.
 We hope to restore normal service as soon as we can.